Saniabuh/Simple-Campus-Network/README.md

 In networking, a trunk refers to a communication channel or link that carries multiple VLANs between switches, routers, or other network devices.
 Trunks are essential for enabling communication between devices in different VLANs and are commonly used in larger networks where VLAN segmentation is implemented.

 #Trunk Configuration
-switch>en or enable ----- Both can work perfectly well switch# configure terminal or config t ------ The two phrases perform the same functions. switch(config) #int fa0/1 ----- initiate the interface FasthEthenet, which is the gateway interface Switch(config)# switchport trunk encapsulation dot1q switch(config-if)# switchport mode trunk ----- trunk mode is activated and assigned to Fa0/1 switch(config-if)# ex or exit switch(config)# do wr or do write
+switch>en or enable
+switch# configure terminal or config t switch(config) #int fa0/1
+Switch(config)# switchport trunk encapsulation dot1q
+switch(config-if)# switchport mode trunk switch(config-if)# ex or exit switch(config)# do wr or do write
-Note: The same process can be carried out on the Branch Layer 3 switch. iii.
+Note: The same process can be carried out on the Branch Layer 3 switch.

 Assigning IP Addresses To The Interface on The Router We have discussed in our previous project how subnetting is done.
 A link will be provided to have a look at it.

 MAIN Campus Router